OliveBruce/se_final_colormuller_frontend/README.md

 # se_final_colormuller_frontend

-ColorMuller is an app that uses 3 different open-source API: Colormind, Color Thief, and Unsplash.
+ColorMuller is an app that uses 3 different open-source API: The Color Api, Color Thief, and Unsplash.
 Using these 3 API together, the app generates color palettes to help inspire creative minds.

 Link to the live site on GitHub: [ColorMuller](https://olivebruce.github.io/se_final_colormuller_frontend/)